Having more fun than a human being should be allowed to have.

 I predicted this during the 2004 campaign before the election.

-At a public forum where the word impeachment loomed large, exhibit A was the so-called Downing Street memo, a pre-war document leaked from inside the British government to the Sunday Times of London a month and a half ago.
+Exhibit A was the so-called Downing Street memo, a pre-war document leaked from inside the British government to the Sunday Times of London a month and a half ago.

-Representative John Conyers of Michigan, the ranking Democrat in the House Judiciary Committee organized the event.
+Representative John Conyers of Michigan, the ranking Democrat in the House Judiciary Committee, organized the event.

 They're not official.